Evidence for a $\mathbb{Z}_{2}$ Dirac spin liquid in the generalized Shastry-Sutherland model: Properties of U(1) and Ans atze

 \item The U8$\xi0$ family encompasses a series of \textit{Ans\"atze} corresponding to different choices of $\xi = \mathcal{P}\pi/\mathcal{Q}$, for $\mathcal{P},\mathcal{Q} \in \mathbb{Z}$.
 Here, we limit our analysis to states realizable within a single unit cell, which includes $\xi = 0$ and $\xi = \pi$.
 Both cases exhibit a Dirac dispersion.
 For $\xi = 0$, the Dirac cones are anchored at the $\Gamma$ point, while for $\xi = \pi$, they reside at all high-symmetry points. \end{itemize}

 Next, we discuss the excitation spectra of the $\mathbb{Z}_2$ \textit{Ans\"atze}.
 In this case, the interpretation of the quasiparticles is quite different from that for a U(1) IGG because spinon number conservation is lost due to the presence of pairing terms.
-We begin with the generic Bogoliubov–de Gennes (BdG) basis
+We begin with the generic Bogoliubov-de Gennes (BdG) basis

 using which, any general mean-field Hamiltonian in $\mathbf{k}$-space can be expressed as

 where $\hat{H}^\text{U(1)}_\mathbf{k}$ and $\hat{H}^{\mathbb{Z}_2}_\mathbf{k}$ denote the hopping and pairing terms in the \textit{Ansatz}, respectively.
 The superscript $\mathbb{Z}_2$ indicates that these terms are the ones responsible for breaking the IGG down to $\mathbb{Z}_2$.